Davis’s Firetower a tall, cool one

 That question eventually led him to Cecil County’s well-known Kilby farm family, which had the fields to experiment with malting barley.
 He had connections to the family through his wife, Dawn, who once taught French at a county high school.
 They planted three acres to start.

-Shortly thereafter in 2014, the state again passed legislation loosening distribution restrictions for farm brewery owners, and Davis made the decision to begin with a farm brewery.
-It also took less time to produce beer than whiskey, which made it more financially attractive.
+Shortly thereafter in 2014, the state again passed legislation loosening distribution restrictions for farm brewery owners, and Davis made the decision to launch a farm brewery.
+Beer requires less time to produce than whiskey, which made it more financially attractive.

 When the brewery debuted last year, it was the first farm brewery in Cecil County.